 - (a) Miniature Circuit Breakers (MCB) - (b) Moulded Case Circuit Breakers (MCCB) - (c) High Breaking Capacity (HBC) Fuses - (d) Semi-enclosed Fuses - (e) Circuit Breakers incorporating overcurrent release, or in conjunction with fuse. - (3) Requirements of overcurrent protective devices - (a) Overload protective devices and fault current protective devices should satisfy the requirements of Codes 9B, 9C, 9D and 9E. - (b) For devices providing protection against both overload current and fault current, they should satisfy both the requirements of overload protective devices and fault current protective devices. - (c) The characteristics of devices for overload protection should be coordinated so that the energy let-through by the fault current protective device does not exceed that which can be withstood by the overload protective device without damage.
-For a circuit incorporating a motor starter, this CoP does not preclude the type of co-ordination described in IEC 60947-4-1, in respect of which the advice of the manufacturer of the starter should be sought. - (d) Miniature Circuit Breakers (MCB) and Moulded Case Circuit Breakers (MCCB) should be equipped with lockable function such that these devices can be locked off and only be able to be unlocked by the use of keys or tools used to lock off these devices.
-These keys or tools should be kept by the person who locks these devices.
+For a circuit incorporating a motor starter, this CoP does not preclude the type of co-ordination described in IEC 60947-4-1, in respect of which the advice of the manufacturer of the starter should be sought. - (d) Fuse switch, Switch-fuse, Residual Current Operated Circuit Breakers with Integral Overcurrent Protection (RCBO), Miniature Circuit Breakers (MCB) and Moulded Case Circuit Breakers (MCCB) should be equipped with lockable function such that these devices can be locked off and only be able to be unlocked by the use of keys or tools used to lock off these devices.
+These keys or tools should be under the control of the responsible person.